bahlo/go-styleguide/README.md

 To enable single-binary deployments, use tools to add templates and other static assets to your binary
+To enable single-binary deployments, use tools to add templates and other static assets to your binary
 (e.g. [github.com/jteeuwen/go-bindata](https://github.com/jteeuwen/go-bindata)).

 ## Use decorator pattern